 - Digital first – Flexible companies are supporting those in the office whilst equally addressing the digital/remote needs of their colleagues working from home.
 A flexible working framework often has a base ratio of 60% working from home and 40% in the office at any one time.
 Therefore, flexible companies are setting important principles like “Digital First”, using Microsoft Teams and updating camera technology in their community hubs, so employees working from home feel an active part of the meeting room.

-Important questions large companies are asking when defining their flexible working frameworks
+These are the questions companies are asking when defining their flexible working frameworks:

 - What base framework of flexible working should be available for every employee to take full advantage of?